pieroproietti/penguins-eggs-book/70-chapter-7.md

 ## Eggs adaptive resolutions

-The eggs adapt command allows you to conveniently resize the video output to fit the size of a virtual machine window**.** This feature is particularly useful when working with virtual machines that have graphical interfaces other than cinnamon, gnome3, and KDE, as it provides a way to adjust the screen resolution accordingly**.** This functionality is not directly associated with ISO production but proves extremely handy when dealing with virtual machine environments**.**
+The eggs adapt command allows you to conveniently resize the video output to fit the size of a virtual machine window.
+This feature is particularly useful when working with virtual machines that have graphical interfaces other than cinnamon, gnome3, and KDE, as it provides a way to adjust the screen resolution accordingly.
+This functionality is not directly associated with ISO production but proves extremely handy when dealing with virtual machine environments.

 **Usage:**